EdinburghGenomics/Analysis-Driver/README.md

 This contains three classes:

-- SampleSheet - Reads SampleSheet_analysis_driver.csv, validates the barcode lengths contained, and constructs a series of SampleProject objects.
+- SampleSheet - Reads SampleSheet_analysis_driver.csv, validates the barcode lengths contained, and constructs a series of Project objects.
-- SampleProject - Represents a sample project in SampleSheet.csv, e.g., '10015AT', and contains appropriate
+- Project - Represents a project in SampleSheet.csv, e.g., '10015AT', and contains appropriate matching lines
-  matching lines from the file.
-Effectively grouping the sample sheet by sample project.
-Each SampleProject can have its own read length, as long as all its reads are consistent.
+  from the file, effectively grouping the samples by project id.
+Each Project can have its own read length, as long as all its reads are consistent.
 - Sample - Represents a line in SampleSheet.csv

 Also present is transform_sample_sheet, which takes SampleSheet.csv, transforms it to a format valid for